If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 I discovered a personalized and thoughtful approach to healthy eating and wellness that considers the multi-dimensional thriving of you as a whole person in your whole life to transform not just your nutrition and/or your body image but your whole health.

-Together, we’ll collaborate to create a thoughtful and personalized plan to ditch the diet and negative body talk and prioritize time in your daily schedule for self-care that supports not just your nutrition but your whole health — so that ultimately, you can feel and be the best version of your unique self.
+Together, we’ll collaborate to create an individualized plan to ditch the diet and negative body talk and prioritize time in your daily schedule for self-care so that ultimately, you can feel and be the best version of your unique self.

 The Latest From Tanya's Blog